- What is a Thai Massage certificate?

 - You have had a certain amount of training

 This brings us to our next topic: Licensing.
-This is what gives you the legal right to practice massage, IF your jurisdiction has licencing laws (not all do).
-A licence is generally issued by a legal entity like a state licensing board, for example.
+This is what gives you the legal right to practice massage IF your jurisdiction has licensing laws (not all do).
+A license is generally issued by a legal entity like a state licensing board, for example.

 In the US most states have licensing requirements for massage therapists.
-However at the time of this writing, April 2017, there are still some states which do not have licensing requirements for massage.
+However at the time of this writing, there are still some states that do not have licensing requirements for massage.

 State laws versus local rules

 Mind you, we are talking about laws on the state level.
-However it is possible that in some of those no-licence states smaller jurisdictions, like counties or cities, have their own licensing laws on a local level.
+But it is possible that in some of those no-license states smaller jurisdictions, like counties or cities, have their own licensing laws on a local level.

-So just because a state does not have a licensing requirement for massage therapists does not necessarily give you the right to practice massage everywhere in the state without some kind of licence.
+Just because a state does not have a licensing requirement for massage therapists does not necessarily give you the right to practice massage everywhere in the state without some kind of license.
 So find out about local laws, not just about state laws.

 To sum it up: